akraemer007/andrewkraemer.party/_posts/2017-03-15-i-dont-know-what-to-write.md

 I also really liked *10 Cloverfield Lane*.
 If you didn’t like *Cloverfield*, you should probably watch this anyway.
 John Goodman kills it in this one.
 It’s scary in a wonderful way.

-I made [this](https://open.spotify.com/user/kidman007/playlist/2ZqNeGaS08ga03TmmrEVjn) playlist for you.
+I made [this](https://open.spotify.com/user/kidman007/playlist/2ZqNeGaS08ga03TmmrEVjn) playlist for you, my dear reader.
 It’s called *Distilled Friendship*.

 ### The part where I thank you
 It’s been a really good year and a half.
 Lots has happened, and I — for once in my life — had to stop myself from writing.
 Sometimes I’ve been creative and other times I’ve been lazy.
 Regardless, it’s always nice to share, and I always appreciate you reading.
 More to come soon.